Peru flag

-The postal code for Inguilpata is 01505 in Amazonas, Luya, Peru.
-The table below lists ZIP codes and postcodes for places within Inguilpata.
+The Postal Codes (Códigos postales) for Inguilpata is 01505 in Luya, Amazonas, Luya, Peru.
+The table below lists Postal Codes and postcodes for places within Inguilpata.

 Postal Codes for Places in Inguilpata